sam217pa/minimal-mistakes/_posts/2015-10-15-hill-robertson-effects.markdown

 {% include _toc.html %}

-Hill-Robertson effects are interference between two locus under selection, when the two locus are not or marginally affected by recombination.
+> Hill-Robertson effects are interference between two locus under selection.
+When
+> recombination is weak, selection on the two locus interfere.
+Selection is less
+> efficient than when it acts on two independent locus.

+Consider *A* and *B*, two moderately advantageous allele, in different population.
+They are under positive or directional selection.
+If recombination is weak, an optimal *AB* combination can never appear. *A* and *B* interfere with each other.

+Those are the typical Hill-Robertson effects, as described by Hill and Robertson in 1966.
+They have been described under other declination since.

-# Directional selection
+# Selective Sweep

-It is a special case of linkage, where two alleles under positive—directional—selection are competing for the selective sweep.
-The optimal combination is never reached, in the absence of recombination.

-In a population of resident, *A* and *B* are two loci under positive selection, *a* and *b* are the two respective selected loci in the mutant.
-The optimal genotype would then be *ab*.
-But *a* and *B* are in link disequilibrium, and *A* and *b* too.
-This is a case of the so called genetic hitch-hiking[^1], of *A* for *b* or *B* for *a*.
-This lead to a competition for the selective sweep occurring after the invasion of *aB* or *Ab* in the population.
-In the absence of recombination, one can never obtain the optimal *ab*.

-In this context, selection is clearly more efficient in region of high recombination rate.
-In the absence of recombination, selection can only act on one allele, leading to selective sweep competition, or Hill-Robertson effect.
+Consider *A*, a strongly advantageous allele, and *b* a weakly deleterious allele. *b* is linked to *A*[^2].
+The advantageous effects of *A* leads to its invasion in the population.
+It can even lead to a point of fixation.
+It is thus a selective sweep of *A*.

+But *b* is linked to *A*. *b* will also invade the population, even if it is deleterious.
+This is a case of "genetic hitch-hiking"[^1].

 # Background selection

-Let us consider a deleterious allele.
-The selection is now negative, or purifying, leading to the progressive erasure of the allele from the genetic pool.
-All genes and loci being currently linked to this specific allele would be erased as well from the genetic pool.
-It can be so even in cases where the linked locus is either neutral, or positively selected.
-The advantageous effects of the positively selected allele would have to be less beneficial than losing the deleterious allele for this to occur.
+It is the opposite case of selective sweep interference.
+Consider now *B*, a strongly deleterious allele, and *a* a weakly advantageous allele. *a* is linked to *B*.
+The deleterious effects of *B* lead to the extinction of *B* carrying individuals.

+But *a* is linked to *B*. *a* will disappear from the population, even if it is advantageous.
+This is a case of background selection.
+All polymorphism linked to a strongly deleterious allele is purged.

+# Muller's Ratchet

+> Muller's ratchet was first described in 1932.

+It happens in clonal species, with small population sizes.
+A population carrying no deleterious mutation is a population subgroup.
+When the first deleterious mutation appears, the population ratchets up on the mutational burden.
+Since recombination is weak, given the small population size, this mutation has no chance to be cured.
+When further deleterious mutation occurs, population degenerate.
+Its fitness irresistibly drops down, to the point of extinction.

 # Conclusion

-Selective sweep leads to the erasure of the pre-existing variation at a given locus, whereas background selection decreases the local polymorphism rate of the genes and neutral regions linked to the selected locus.

-Linkage thus plays a role on interference between loci under selection.
-Multi-loci natural selection is the most efficient when acting on independent loci.
+Hill-Robertson effects only occurs when recombination is weaker than mutation.
+Polymorphism decreases and selection efficacy decreases too.
+One must consider selection intensity, mutation and recombination respective rates.
+The size of the genomic window affected depends on those three parameters : if recombination is weak and selection strong, genome can be affected on a large scale.

+Hill-Robertson effects can explain counter intuitive observations.
+The spread of deleterious allele can be explained by genomic interference, as is the case with cystic fibrosis.

 [^1]: As coined by John Maynard Smith.

+[^2]: They are in "linkage desequilibrium".